Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 Advanced primary care and enhanced care management

-CMS’s Center for Medicare and Medicaid Innovation (CMMI) has more than a decade of experience testing over 50 innovative payment and care delivery models.
-Their focus has been to reduce program expenditures while preserving or enhancing quality of care for beneficiaries.
+CMS’ Center for Medicare and Medicaid Innovation (CMMI) has more than a decade of experience testing over 50 innovative payment and care delivery models.
+Their focus has been reducing program expenditures while preserving or enhancing quality of care for beneficiaries.

-In response to insights gained from these innovative payment models, CMS is proposing to incorporate key payment and service delivery elements into permanent coding and payment under the PFS.
+In response to insights gained from these innovative payment models, CMS is incorporating key payment and service delivery elements into permanent coding and payment under the PFS.

-Specifically, CMS proposes to recognize advanced primary care, defined as “whole-person, integrated, accessible and equitable health care by interprofessional teams that are accountable for addressing the majority of an individual’s health and wellness needs across settings and through sustained relationships with patients, families, and communities.”
+Specifically, CMS will recognize advanced primary care, defined as “whole-person, integrated, accessible and equitable health care by interprofessional teams that are accountable for addressing the majority of an individual’s health and wellness needs across settings and through sustained relationships with patients, families, and communities.”

-CMS proposes these codes may only be reported once per calendar month, and only by the single practitioner serving as the focal point for all needed health care, in addition to being responsible for the patient’s primary care.
+These codes may be billed monthly after an initial qualifying visit by the single practitioner serving as the focal point for all needed health care in addition to being responsible for the patient’s primary care.

 Addressing mental health crisis services